OGGM/oggm/docs/flowlines.rst

 Downstream lines
 ~~~~~~~~~~~~~~~~

-For the glacier to be able to grow we need to determine the flowlines
+For the glacier to be able to grow, we need to determine the flowlines
 downstream of the current glacier geometry:

 .. ipython:: python